-- Redemption proceeds (other than exchanges) may be delayed until money from prior purchases sufficient to cover your redemption has been received and collected. - Redemptions may be suspended or payment dates postponed when the NYSE is closed (other than weekends or holidays), when trading on the NYSE is restricted, or as permitted by the SEC. - Redemption proceeds may be paid in securities or other property rather than in cash if the Adviser determines it is in the best interests of the fund. - You will not receive interest on amounts represented by uncashed redemption checks. - Under applicable anti-money laundering rules and other regulations, redemption requests may be suspended, restricted, canceled, or processed and the proceeds may be withheld.
+- Redemption proceeds (other than exchanges) may be delayed until money from prior purchases sufficient to cover your redemption has been received and collected. - Redemptions may be suspended or payment dates postponed when the NYSE is closed (other than weekends or holidays), when trading on the NYSE is restricted, or as permitted by the SEC. - Redemption proceeds may be paid in securities or other property rather than in cash if the Adviser determines it is in the best interests of a fund. - You will not receive interest on amounts represented by uncashed redemption checks. - If you hold your shares in a Fidelity[®] mutual fund account and your redemption check remains uncashed for six months, the check may be invested in additional shares at the NAV next calculated on the day of the investment. - Under applicable anti-money laundering rules and other regulations, redemption requests may be suspended, restricted, canceled, or processed and the proceeds may be withheld.